England

 The module concludes by revising the key concerns, issues and arguments raised in the previous blocks.

-The module is delivered online via the module website, which includes all study support, a multiplicity of online text, audio and visual assets, together with two printed module books.
+The module is delivered online via the module website, which includes all study support, a multiplicity of online text, audio and visual assets, and two printed module books.

 Entry requirements